 Based on these two dimensions, there can be four types of forgiveness:

 Letting go of your grudge against a person is like forgiving a debt; you stop expecting the debtor to pay it back.

-II.
-Understand Your Grudge Better
+2. Understand Your Grudge Better

-After a while, it can be hard to remember what it was you are grumbling about in the first place.
+After a while, it can be hard to remember what it was you were grumbling about in the first place.
 Sometimes, you might have long since forgotten why you’re still angry, but by then the grudge has taken on a life of its own.

 A few steps to know your grudge better:

-1. Find the one you hold the most grudge against
+a.
+Find the one you hold the most grudge against

 It is fairly easy, as it’s usually someone you are or were close to.
 If it doesn’t seem obvious, ask yourself, “Whom I haven’t forgiven ever for what she/he did to me?”

-2. Think and write all your grudges against them
+b.
+Think and write all your grudges against them